zio/zio/docs/datatypes/test/environment/clock.md

 In most cases we want unit tests to be as fast as possible.
 Waiting for real time to pass by is a real killer for this.

-ZIO exposes a `TestClock` in `TestEnvironment` that can control the time.
+ZIO exposes a `TestClock` that can control the time.
 We can deterministically and efficiently **test effects involving the passage of time** without actually having to wait for the full amount of time to pass.

 Calls to `sleep` and methods derived from it will semantically block until the clock time is set/adjusted to on or after the time the effect is scheduled to run.